The Man with the Twisted Lip: Plot

 The story begins when a friend of Dr. Watson's wife comes to Watson's house, frantic because her husband, Isa Whitney, an opium addict, has gone missing.
 Watson helps her pull him out of the opium den and sends him home.
 Watson is surprised to find that Sherlock Holmes is there too, in disguise and trying to get information to solve a different case about a man who has disappeared.
 Watson stays to listen to Holmes tell the story of the case of Neville St. Clair.

 St. Clair is a prosperous, respectable, punctual man.
 His family's home is in the country, but he visits London every day on business.
 One day when Mr. St. Clair was in London, Mrs. St. Clair also went to London separately.
-She happened to pass down Upper Swandam Lane, a "vile alley" near the London docks, where the opium den is.
+She happened to pass down Upper Swandam Lane, a "vile alley" near the London docks, where the opium den is located.
 Glancing up, she saw her husband at a second-floor window of the opium den.
-He vanished from the window immediately, and Mrs. St. Clair was sure that there was something wrong.
+He vanished from the window immediately, and Mrs. St. Clair was sure that something was wrong.

-She tried to enter the building; but her way was blocked by the opium den's owner, a lascar.
-She fetched the police, but they did not find Mr. St. Clair.
-The room behind the window was the lair of a dirty, disfigured beggar, known to the police as Hugh Boone.
+She tried to enter the building, but her path was blocked by a lascar, who owns the opium den.
+She fetched the police, but they did not find Mr. St. Clair; the room behind the window was the lair of a dirty, disfigured beggar, known to the police as Hugh Boone.
 The police were about to put her story down as a mistake of some kind when Mrs. St. Clair noticed a box of wooden toy bricks that her husband said he would buy for their son.
-A further search turned up some of St. Clair's clothes.
-Later, his coat, with the pockets stuffed with hundreds of pennies and halfpennies, was found on the bank of the River Thames, just below the building's back window.
+A further search turned up some of St. Clair's clothes; later, his coat, with the pockets stuffed with hundreds of pennies and halfpennies, was found on the bank of the River Thames, just below the building's back window.
+Bloodstains are found on the windowsill and bedroom floor.

-Hugh Boone was arrested at once, but would say nothing, except to deny any knowledge of St. Clair.
-He also resisted any attempt to make him wash.
-Holmes was initially quite convinced that St. Clair had been murdered, and that Boone was involved.
-Thus he investigated the den in disguise.
-He and Watson return to St. Clair's home, to a surprise.
-It is several days after the disappearance; but on that day Mrs. St. Clair had received a letter from her husband in his own handwriting, with his wedding ring enclosed, telling her not to worry.
+Hugh Boone was arrested at once but would say nothing, except to deny any knowledge of St. Clair, and also vehemently resisted any attempt to make him wash.
+Holmes was initially quite convinced that St. Clair had been murdered, and that Boone was involved, so he investigated the den in disguise.
+He and Watson return to St. Clair's home, to a surprise - it is several days after the disappearance, but on that day, Mrs. St. Clair had received a letter from her husband in his own handwriting, with his signet ring enclosed, telling her not to worry.
 This forces Holmes to reconsider his conclusions, leading him eventually to an extraordinary solution.

-Holmes and Watson go the police station where Hugh Boone is held; Holmes brings a bath sponge in a Gladstone bag.
-Finding Boone asleep, Holmes washes the sleeping Boone's dirty face—revealing Neville St. Clair.
+Holmes and Watson go the police station where Hugh Boone is held; Holmes brings a bath sponge, which he uses to wash the sleeping Boone's dirty face and reveal him as Neville St. Clair.